top of page

 ENERGY & ENVIRONMENT PLANNING

-Our Energy and Environment Planning utilizes the years of experience and expertise at R5DC in energy and environment.
 Our Energy & Environment Planning process prioritizes projects that complement and support a city's comprehensive plan and county's hazard mitigation plan.
 Through community meetings and surveys, projects are prioritized into a five-year action plan that includes investments and timelines and identifies additional resources for further implementation.

 Sustainability and resiliency planning ensures a thriving region for generations to come and is measured by the intersectional connections with environment and the WealthWorks eight forms of wealth.
 We are excited to continue Energy and Environment Planning with selected cities in our region during the next few years.